Frequently Asked Questions

 To obtain further details about the NSIP process, and to register for updates from the Planning Inspectorate as the scheme and application moves through the various stages of the process, you can find information on the National Infrastructure Planning website here.

 What is a DCO?
+How can I get involved in the process?

 A developer intending to construct a NSIP must have their proposals examined by the Planning Inspectorate who will make a report to the Secretary of State for Transport.
 The Secretary of State will then decide whether to grant or refuse development consent.
-If consent is granted the Secretary of State will establish a DCO which allows the developers to construct and operate the project.
+If consent is granted, the Secretary of State will establish a DCO which allows the developers to construct and operate the project.

 More information about the various stages of the national infrastructure planning process can be found on the Planning Inspectorate’s website, here.
 The Planning Inspectorate’s advice on how members of the public can get involved with the process can be found here.